Flaque/quirk/README.md

 ## Design Logic

-Qurik is built with two main goals in mind:
+Quirk is built with two main goals in mind:

 - Don't be bloated
 - Don't be evil